KorucuTech/etc/ERPNEXT-Install/install-erpnext-aws.md

 sudo pip install frappe-bench

 # You can change the verison that is available to you at the time of install
+# this will create a bench instance in frappe-bench folder
-bench init frappe-bench --frappe-branch v13.29.0 cd frappe-bench bench get-app erpnext --branch v13.29.1
+bench init frappe-bench --frappe-branch v13.29.1 cd frappe-bench bench get-app erpnext --branch v13.29.1